fliljeda/draught-of-fpl/README.md

 ## Concept
-Draught of FPL is an intermediator for a [Fantasy Premier League Draft League](https://draft.premierleague.com)
+Draught of FPL is an intermediator for a [Fantasy Premier League Draft](https://draft.premierleague.com) league

 While the official site has almost all the good information that you could want, it falls short in some aspects, most notably an updated overview of the entire league.
 The main feature of this